LWabnic/MYSQL/README.md

 17. select Name from country where Code in (select CountryCode from countrylanguage where Language='German' AND Percentage>50.0);

-18. select Name,LifeExpectancy from country where LifeExpectancy is not null order by LifeExpectancy asc limit 1;
+18. select Name,LifeExpectancy from country where LifeExpectancy is not null and LifeExpectancy>0 order by LifeExpectancy asc limit 1;

 19. select GovernmentForm,COUNT(GovernmentForm) as Forms from country group by GovernmentForm order by Forms desc limit 3;